galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ### Contributors

-- Galaxy is an open project, where contributors are welcomed and supported
+- Galaxy is an open project
+    - contributors are welcomed and supported
     - Project success and sustainability depends on contributions from community members.
 - Project complexity offers many opportunities for contribution
-- Effort is needed to make it easier to navigate.
+- Suggestions are always welcomed to make it easier to navigate.
-- In the past, many community members have become highly valued contributors by finding their own particular way to join in.
+- In the past, community members turn into highly valued contributors
+- Finding their own particular way to join in according to their situation.
 - More recently, effort is being devoted to documenting and clarifying the process, to make it far easier to navigate, for all kinds of contributors.
 - This training module is part of that effort
 - See the contributor stories material to learn how useful contributions have been made.